-The following learning outcomes apply to the programme as a whole, and summarise the achievements of a typical student who has successfully completed the programme.
-Upon completion of the programme, a typical student will be expected to have the following abilities in the three principal areas, i.e. knowledge, understanding and skills:
+Upon completion of the programme, a typical student is expected to have the following abilities in the three principal areas, i.e. knowledge, understanding and skills:

-- 1. identify the environmental needs and preferences of building users; - 2. describe the processes that contribute to physical environments in and around buildings; - 3. articulate the main principles governing the design of buildings to be environmentally sound; - 4. give examples of buildings that demonstrate a wide range of design strategies for achieving high environmental standards; - 5. exhibit advanced and state-of-the-art knowledge in research in at least one specialized area within the built environment (for dissertation route) or - 5.
-(Exhibit and apply advanced and the state-of-the-art knowledge in at least one specialist area in the built environment (for Project Based route)
+1. Identify the environmental needs and preferences of building users;

+- 2. Describe the processes that contribute to physical environments in and around buildings; - 3.
+Articulate the main principles governing the design of buildings to be environmentally sound; - 4.
+Give examples of buildings that demonstrate a wide range of design strategies for achieving high environmental standards; - 5.
+Exhibit advanced and state-of-the-art knowledge in research in at least one specialized area within the built environment (MSc only)